-Medicare Advantage might work for you if...
+A Medicare Advantage plan might work better for you if...

 - You don't mind getting care from a defined network of providers. - You want all-in-one coverage that offers all the benefits of Original Medicare and more. - You don't mind paying copays or coinsurance when you receive medical care. - You want coverage for emergencies when you travel. - You want a plan that already includes prescription drug coverage.